Sienci-Labs/Resources/vortex/assembly/ytsb-vx-electronics.md

 On the top of the switching module, you’ll find a single green plug where your Vortex motor cable will plug into.
 Run the cable(s) **around your feet**, not under the rails.

-<em>The inductive sensor cable coming from the Vortex can then be plugged into the single white connector on the top of the switching module if you are using the sensors.</em>
+*The inductive sensor cable coming from the Vortex can then be plugged into the single white connector on the top of the switching module if you are using the sensors.*

 <img class="aligncenter wp-image-5626 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/Wiring-Vortex-850x587.jpg" alt="" width="850" height="587" />